Jeff Heuerman

-Jeff Heuerman (born November 24, 1992) is a former American football tight end.
-He played college football for Ohio State, and in 2015 won the CFP National Championship.
+Jeff Heuerman (born November 24, 1992) is an American former professional football player who was a tight end for the Denver Broncos of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and in 2015 won the CFP National Championship.
+He was selected by the Broncos in the third round of the 2015 NFL draft, where he played until 2019.

-Early years
+Early life

 Heuerman was an avid hockey player growing up, playing the sport for eight years.
-He spent one year living in Detroit, with his grandfather, to play hockey for the Detroit Compuware team.
-He started playing organized football as a ninth grader at Barron Collier High School in Naples, Florida, where he also excelled in track and basketball.
-His teams won 3 district 3A titles in four years, while he garnered all-conference, all-area and all-district honors as a senior.
-He was also a team captain as a senior.
-Heuerman also participated in track & field as a shot putter (top-throw of 44'2" or 13.5 metres) and discus thrower (127'10" or 39.0 metres).
+He spent one year living in Detroit with his grandfather, to play hockey for the Detroit Compuware team.
+He played football at Barron Collier High School in Naples, Florida, where he also excelled in track and basketball.

-Considered a three-star recruit by Rivals.com, Heuerman was rated as the 18th best tight end prospect of his class.
+Considered a three-star recruit by Rivals.com, Heuerman was rated as the 18th-best tight end prospect of his class.

 College career

 Heuerman enrolled early at Ohio State University, joining the Ohio State Buckeyes football team in January 2011.
 As a freshman, he played in 10 games, making his lone catch on the season against Florida in the 2012 Gator Bowl.
 As a sophomore, he played in all 12 games, including nine starts.
 He had eight receptions on the year for 94 yards, including his first collegiate touchdown, an 18-yard score against Nebraska.
 As a junior, Heuerman led all Buckeyes receivers by averaging 17.9 yards per reception with 26 receptions for 466 yards and four touchdowns, and earned himself conference honorable mention honors.
 As a senior, he had 17 receptions for 207 yards and two touchdowns.